cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library (in contrast to the Standard Edition) for the GUI, which is still used in CT 1.4.
-  - The compiliation itself worked well when using a more modern Microsoft development environment like Visual Studio 2010 Standard Edition (VC++ v9.0), VS2013, or VS2015.
+  - The compilation itself worked well when using a more modern Microsoft development environment like Visual Studio 2010 Standard Edition (VC++ v9.0), VS2013, or VS2015.
 However, many graphics then appeared distorted or too small at UHD monitors (in the opposite to executables